lostminty/COMPX527_BAG/DEPLOYMENT.md

 variable if you wish.
 >cd predictor_src && ./build_and_push_predictor.sh; cd $OLDPWD

 This should deploy the solution.
-Configure other users and CloudWatch alarms as required by your situation.
+Manually configure other users, their permissions, and CloudWatch alarms as required by your situation.

 Once you are finished, the following command offers partial cleanup.
 See the comment at the top of the playbook to see what is not cleaned up by the